eapowertools/qs-admin-playbook/docs/asset_management/apps/analyze_app_metadata_analyzer.md

 Leveraging the [App Metadata Analyzer](../../tooling/app_metadata_analyzer.md) enables the following:
   - Insight into the composition of all data models across an entire Qlik site.
   - Visibility into what apps have synthetic keys, data islands, and circular references.
-  - Understanding of application's base RAM footprints--which allows for sizing/load balancing considerations.
+  - Visibility of base RAM footprints--which allows for sizing/load balancing considerations.
   - Indicators of what fields could be dropped/optimized by clearly displaying their size/proportion of the application.
   - Ability to apply thresholds at the application level such as: total records, total number of fields, total number of tables, disk size, etc -- allowing one to employ gating-like mechanisms to ensure data modeling standards and best practices across the site.